-- Sections 4 discusses the needs and requirements for the cloud platforms, data spaces and cyber security and clarifies how it will be realised.
-Additionally, it provides an update to the specification and implementation of the AAS-complaint digital twin API. - Section 5 focuses on the selection and installation of sensor hardware in all pilots that have requested new components. - Section 6 is devoted to description of the COGNITWIN real-time processing services with image analytics and FPGA support. - Section 7 reports on the application of the technical results in the COGNITWIN use cases. - Section 8 explains the COGNITWIN demonstrator.
-It provides a high-level overview of required components and their interaction.
+- Sections 4 discusses the needs and requirements for the cloud platforms, data spaces and cyber security and clarifies how it will be realized.
+Additionally, it provides an update to the specification and implementation of the AAS-complaint digital twin API. - Section 5 focuses on the selection and installation of sensor hardware in all pilots that have requested new components. - Section 6 is devoted to description of the COGNITWIN real-time processing services with image analytics and FPGA support. - Section 7 reports on the application of the technical results in the COGNITWIN use cases. - Section 8 lists the COGNITWIN demonstrators and provides links to them.